Manchester raised, Oxford based Octavia Freud frontman Martin Andrews makes solo lo-fi space pop music with a personal and political edge.

 Martin has also championed emerging live electronic music, having spent several years promoting London's Heavenly Social's 'Neural Ohmlette' live club nights and set up the monthly Basement and Yard sessions at Modern Art Oxford contemporary art space.

 As for the future, it is now time for Octavia Freud's music to shine.
-Unsigned and still underground, Octavia Freud is ready for the opportunity to become your new favourite act.
+Octavia Freud is ready to become your new favourite band.

 When asked to describe his latest project, Martin explained...

 "Octavia Freud is my alter ego for when I want to make strange lo-fi electronic music.
 I use a voice FX to pitch shift my voice.
 This frees me up to explore feelings that may have been around for a while or have yet to form.
 Words then tend to focus on themes of identity and freedom.
 Some of these draw on my family background and developing slightly different values around the roles men play and how this impacts on gender.
 Recording as Octavia Freud gives me the distance to process some of these experiences so I guess there is a level of authenticity there."

 "It also gives me a space to be creative with other people's lives and experiences that I can put into the songs in order to share their voices.
 I spent some time working with families and young parents who felt unheard and voiceless so some of the songs incorporate their experiences.
 Having an alter ego enables me to absorb other people's stories into a new persona."